SAPikachu/flash3kyuu_deband/ReadMe.txt

 opt
 	Specifies optimization mode.
-	(Currently only effective when precision_mode = 0)

 	-1: Use highest optimization mode that is supported by host CPU
-	0: No optimization (plain C, all CPU should be supported)
+	0: No optimization (should be supported by almost all CPUs)
 	1: SSE2 (Pentium 4, AMD K8)
 	2: SSSE3 (Core 2)
 	3: SSE4.1 (Core 2 45nm)